harrypujols/harrypujols.github.io/posts/_posts/2024-05-13-everything-sucks.md

 **After:** We're basically Bing now.
 The geniuses lost most of their perks, including job stability.

+## Amazon

+**Before:** We’re going to wipe out small retail, probably big retail too.

+**After:** We did it.
+Our employees are sub-human bags of meat and they have no retail jobs left to go to.

 ## Reddit

 **Before:** We're the true forum of the Internet, community owned and community moderated.